dnsimple/dnsimple-node/README.md

 ## Usage

 This library is a Node.js client you can use to interact with the [DNSimple API v2](https://developer.dnsimple.com/v2/).
-TypeScript definitions are provided for all API method signatures and responses.
+TypeScript definitions are provided for all API method parameters and responses.

 Note that in all examples below, the `accessToken` must be an OAuth token as described in the [DNSimple API Access Token documentation](https://support.dnsimple.com/articles/api-access-token/).